 Over the years I’ve shared some tips before for how to arrange grocery store flowers, how to keep tulips from drooping, how to keep flowers fresh, and how to make hydrangeas last longer but today I wanted to share 5 tips to help you make cut roses stay fresh longer.

 It’s worth the read, because when you can make a bouquet last two weeks instead of one it really helps to justify the small indulgence of keeping fresh flowers-right?

 Try to check the stems and make sure the roses are healthy before buying them-don’t buy flowers with discolored or molding stems or flowers that are beginning to wilt.
 Choose roses that have not yet opened their blooms if possible.

-3. Prepare the Water
+2. Prepare the Water

-4. Prepare the Flowers
+4. Cut the Stems

 First remove the flowers from the wrapping and make sure your vase is ready with water.
 Then recut the stems at an angle-this ensures the stem isn’t “scabbed over” and can absorb water-the angled cut also gives it a greater surface area for the water to be absorbed.
-Remove any leaves that will be below the water line and immediately put the stem in water.
+Cut the stems by at least one inch.

 5. Recut and change water every other day